3lric/CRE-SCD-BHS/README.md

 ### Running the Executable

 1. Download the latest release from the [releases page](https://github.com/your-repository/releases).
-2. Extract the `.rar` file to your preferred directory.
+2. Extract the `.7z` file to your preferred directory.
-3. Run the `main.exe` file.
+3. Run the `CRE SCD Build Helper Suite v0.6b.exe` file.

 ### Building from Source

 1. Clone the repository: